 Food here is a feast for the senses – traditional Bajan dishes and international fine dining are colourful works of edible art.
-The Bajan style is a blend of African, Caribbean, West Indian and European flavours, with fresh local fish, including tuna, shrimp, kingfish, lobster, Flying Fish and Red Snapper featuring on many menus, along with juicy tropical fruits.
-Many of the hotels serve up Caribbean feasts, from spectacular buffets with open ocean views, to chic fine dining in luxe mahogany dining rooms.
-For gourmet meals, there are many restaurants on the west coast that have long-standing, outstanding reputations, with repeat visitors and some of the island’s most sought-after tables.
-These include Daphne’s, where the style of cuisine from southern Italy is authentic and beautifully prepared and the service is that elusive blend of attentive and unobtrusive, yet still warm and friendly.
-Similarly, The Cliff is a well-established venue with a gorgeous setting built into a cliff alongside the sea, where the menu selection is trend-setting and the food richly delicious.
+The Bajan style is a blend of African, Caribbean, West Indian and European flavours and many hotels serve Caribbean feasts, from spectacular buffets to chic fine dining in luxe mahogany dining rooms.
+For gourmet meals, there are many restaurants on the west coast with outstanding reputations: Daphne’s, where the southern Italian style of cuisine is authentic and beautifully prepared, and the service is a blend of attentive, warm and friendly, while The Cliff is well-established, the menu selection trendsetting and the food richly delicious.

-Golf is a major draw of Barbados.
-The most famed course is the world-renowned Green Monkey at Sandy Lane, designed by Tom Fazio and boasting rolling green fairways and beautiful ocean views.
-Royal Westmoreland, also nearby, is a championship course with all the professional amenities you could need, while the relative newcomer, Apes Hill Club, which opened in 2009, welcomes players of all abilities to its immaculately kept course.
+Golf is a major draw on Barbados.
+The most famed course is the Green Monkey at Sandy Lane, designed by Tom Fazio and boasting rolling green fairways and beautiful ocean views.
+Royal Westmoreland is a championship course with all the professional amenities you could need, while Apes Hill Club, which opened in 2009, welcomes players of all abilities to its immaculately kept course.
 Cricket is the island’s second sporting passion.
 As the national sport, great pride is taken in the belief that some of the finest players of the West Indies team hail from Barbados.
-The Kensington Oval is where you can see big, international matches played during the season, though you can catch local games at any time through the year.
+The Kensington Oval is where you can see big, international matches during the season.

 Harrison’s Cave is a crystallised limestone cavern system with flowing streams, cascading waterfalls and pools of water still enough to see your reflection.
 It is one of Barbados’ most interesting natural wonders and visitors can take a one-hour tram tour to explore.